TRACER-LULab/Hyperelastics.jl/joss/paper.md

 <!-- - `[@author:2001]` -> "(Author et al., 2001)" -->
 <!-- - `[@author1:2001; @author2:2001]` -> "(Author1 et al., 2001; Author2 et al., 2002)" -->

+# Availability

+Hyperelastics.jl can be found on [github]

 # Figures

 Figures can be included like this: